Division (mathematics): Notation

 This notation was introduced by Gottfried Wilhelm Leibniz in his 1684 Acta eruditorum.
 Leibniz disliked having separate symbols for ratio and division.
 However, in English usage the colon is restricted to expressing the related concept of ratios.

-Since the 19th century, US textbooks have used $b)a$ or $b \overline{)a}$ to denote a divided by b, especially when discussing long division.
-The history of this notation is not entirely clear because it evolved over time.
+A notation b⟌a – also rendered as $b)a$ or $b \overline{)a}$ – is used as part of long division to denote a divided by b.
+When precisely this notation first occurred is not entirely clear because it evolved over time.
+A parenthesis at least is found in use since 1773, and perhaps earlier.

 Computing

 Manual methods

 Division is often introduced through the notion of "sharing out" a set of objects, for example a pile of lollies, into a number of equal portions.
 Distributing the objects several at a time in each round of sharing to each portion leads to the idea of 'chunking' – a form of division where one repeatedly subtracts multiples of the divisor from the dividend itself.

 By allowing one to subtract more multiples than what the partial remainder allows at a given stage, more flexible methods, such as the bidirectional variant of chunking, can be developed as well.

 More systematically and more efficiently, two integers can be divided with pencil and paper with the method of short division, if the divisor is small, or long division, if the divisor is larger.
 If the dividend has a fractional part (expressed as a decimal fraction), one can continue the procedure past the ones place as far as desired.
 If the divisor has a fractional part, one can restate the problem by moving the decimal to the right in both numbers until the divisor has no fraction, which can make the problem easier to solve (e.g., 10/2.5 = 100/25 = 4).

 Division can be calculated with an abacus.

 Logarithm tables can be used to divide two numbers, by subtracting the two numbers' logarithms, then looking up the antilogarithm of the result.

 Division can be calculated with a slide rule by aligning the divisor on the C scale with the dividend on the D scale.
 The quotient can be found on the D scale where it is aligned with the left index on the C scale.
 The user is responsible, however, for mentally keeping track of the decimal point.